 This post contains affiliate links.
 If you make a purchase after clicking a link I may make a small commission at no added cost to you.

 Achilleas look gorgeous in the middle of a decorative border or a wildlife garden.
-Yarrow is versatile and they are also great choices for gravel gardens or rock gardens.
-Plus yarrow do well in containers and pots.
+Yarrow is versatile and they are also a great choice for gravel gardens or rock gardens.
+Plus yarrow does well in containers and pots.

 If planting in a container, use a potting mix that drains well.
 Place the plant in the container and fill it in with the potting mix.
 Water well.

 If planting with other flowers or plants in pots try to use ones that have the same requirements for light and water for best results.

 Achillea is easy to grow from seed.
 Sow yarrow seed in cell packs or flats, press into soil, do not cover.
 Light aids germination.